-This section provides you with information on the organisation of specialised courts in Germany
+This section provides information on specialised courts in Germany.

 Labour courts essentially handle labour law disputes arising from contractual relationships between employees and employers (individual labour law).
 They also handle collective agreement disputes, e.g. involving trade unions and employers’ associations (collective labour law), or between an employer and a works committee.

 The courts of first instance are the labour courts (as courts of the Länder).
-Cases are heard in chambers by one presiding professional judge and two lay judges (one is summoned from the employee's area and the other from the employer’s area).
+The panel of the Labour Court is the Chamber.
+In principle, it decides with a professional judge as president and two honorary judges, one of whom will be employed by the employees and the other from the employers’ circles.
 Certain decisions that are not part of the oral proceedings are taken by the presiding judge without input from the lay judges.

 ‘Higher labour courts’ (Landesarbeitsgerichte, which are also courts of the Länder) are responsible for handling appeals and complaints against labour court judgments.
 These courts also comprise one professional judge and two lay judges (one from the employee’s area and the other from the employer’s area).

-Three different branches of the court system are responsible for examining administrative decisions: the general administrative courts, the social courts and the financial courts.
-An important characteristic of the general administrative courts and the social and financial courts is that they apply the principle that it is the court's duty to satisfy itself of the facts (Amtsermittlung).
-This means that the courts must investigate the facts of the case on their own initiative (i.e. not only at the request of one of the parties, and without being bound by the evidence presented).
-This is because the material correctness of the decision of the case affects the public interest.
+Three different branches of the courts are responsible for assessing administrative decisions: general administrative courts, social and financial jurisdiction.
+An important characteristic of the general administrative courts and the social and financial courts is that they apply the principle that it is the court’s duty to satisfy itself of the facts (Amtsermittlung).
+This official investigation principle justifies an obligation on the courts to investigate the facts ex officio (i.e. not only at the request of a party or on the basis of the evidence provided by the parties), since the material truth of the judicial decisions affects the public interest.